MOBILITIES OF NATION AND EMPIRE: VICTORIAN LITERATURE 1850-1890 - 2023/4

 Formative assessment and feedback

-- broaden and deepen contextual knowledge of nation and empire in the Victorian period
+- This module aims to: broaden and deepen contextual knowledge of nation and empire in the Victorian period

 - develop understanding of how literary texts respond to and inform contextual debates